 We have been told to believe that a dog is giving us a kiss when they lick our face, hands, or feet.
 But while an occasional lick can be relatively charming, it can quickly become concerning.

-This is especially true if you notice your dog won’t stop licking the floor after they have eaten food.
-Obsessive behavior like this can be highly detrimental to their neurological and physical health and should be addressed immediately.
+Whatever the reason, one thing’s for certain – obsessive behavior like this can be highly detrimental to their neurological and physical health and should be addressed immediately.

 Are you curious about why dogs exhibit this behavior?
 You aren’t alone!
 Our guide will provide the answers to your burning questions.